-All employees who have been identified as having occupational exposure to blood or OPIM are offered the hepatitis B vaccine, at no cost to the employee, under the supervision of a licensed physician or licensed healthcare professional.
-The vaccine is offered after bloodborne pathogens training and within 10 working days of their initial assignment to work unless the employee has previously received the complete hepatitis B vaccination series, antibody testing has revealed that the employee is immune, or that the vaccine is contraindicated for medical reasons.
-TAMIU employees may receive the vaccine at TAMIU Student Health Services.
+All employees who have been identified as having occupational exposure to blood or OPIM are offered the Hepatitis B vaccine, at no cost to the employee, under the supervision of a licensed physician or licensed healthcare professional.
+The vaccine is offered after bloodborne pathogens training and within 10 working days of their initial assignment to work unless the employee has previously received the complete Hepatitis B vaccination series or that the vaccine is contraindicated for medical reasons.
+TAMIU employees may receive the vaccine at an offsite contracted physician.
+All employees wishing to receive the vaccine need to coordinate through the TAMIU Office of Environmental Health and Safety.